Bounce in Greek market lifts European shares

 LONDON, June 11 European shares climbed on Thursday, with the automobile sector rising on positive company updates while Greek shares bounced higher on renewed expectations of a resolution to its debt problems.

-The Athens stock market has been hit this year by concerns over the debt problems in Greece, which had to be bailed out by international creditors.
-The country will be in default at the end of June without fresh funds to let it to repay 1.6 billion euros ($1.8 billion) to the International Monetary Fund.
+The Athens stock market has been hit this year by concerns over debt problems at Greece, which had to be bailed out by international creditors.
+Greece will be in default at the end of June without fresh funds to let it to repay 1.6 billion euros to the International Monetary Fund.

 Gijs Nagel, director at European brokerage DEGIRO, said some investors remained concerned over the fact that Greece's debt talks were still dragging on, and by jitters in the bond market that have pushed equity markets off their 2015 highs.

-However, ActivTrades' Ricardo Evangelista said others were encouraged by the situation with Greece, with many investors still expecting Greece to stay within the euro zone.
+However, Peregrine & Black analyst Markus Huber was more optimistic, with many investors still expecting Greece to stay within the euro zone.

-"Some analysts are now inclined to consider the possibility of an agreement being reached between Greece its creditors within the next few days," said Evangelista.
+"The overall perception is that things might finally be starting to move, with a deal now more likely in the days ahead than just a few days ago," said Huber.

 "I think we're stuck in a sideways pattern over the next few months, but within the context of a longer term bull market.
 I don't think we'll have highs above those of April, but equally the lows will not be as low as the ones at the start of the year," said Andreas Clenow, hedge fund trader and principal at ACIES Asset Management.

-Today's European research round-up (Additional reporting by Atul Prakash; Editing by Toby Chopra)
+Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Alison Williams)

 * Strengthens financial clout in era of low oil prices (Adds details, analysis)